MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 > [!IMPORTANT]
 > When you enable autoinstrumentation, it enables Application Insights with default settings, which include sampling.
 Your sampling settings in **Application Insights** > **Usage and estimated costs** > **Data sampling** will be ignored, even if set to **All Data 100%**.

-> [!NOTE]
-> Snapshot Debugger and Profiler are only available in .NET and .NET Core.

 [!INCLUDE [azure-monitor-instrumentation-key-deprecation](~/reusable-content/ce-skilling/azure/includes/azure-monitor-instrumentation-key-deprecation.md)]

 ## Enable Application Insights